R3Conclave/conclave-core-sdk/docs/docs/api-changes.md

 ### Maven Central

-With the open sourcing of the SDK, artifacts are no longer distributed in a zip file and are instead available on [Maven Central](https://search.maven.org/).
+With the [open sourcing](https://github.com/R3Conclave/conclave-core-sdk) of the SDK, artifacts are no longer distributed in a zip file and are instead available on
+[Maven Central](https://search.maven.org/).
 For existing projects, the local maven repo directory is no longer needed.
 This can be deleted along with the `conclaveRepo` property in your gradle.properties file.
-Make sure `mavenCentral()` is added as a repository in your build.gradle:
+Make sure `mavenCentral()` is added as a repository in your `build.gradle`:

 ```groovy
 subprojects {